 The Pier 5 Sports Fields will be temporarily closed during periods of heavy snow and other inclement weather to preserve the field surface.
 Please check the alert notifications on our homepage and our Twitter to stay up to date on closures.

-Drop in to play on the Pier 5 turf or Pier 6 volley ball courts when leagues are not scheduled.
+Drop in to play on the Pier 5 turf or Pier 6 volleyball courts when leagues are not scheduled.
 Drop in times are first come, first served.
 Leagues that have timed permits are not allowed to use open play times.
 When others are looking to play, please keep play time to one hour.
 All pickleball courts are available on a first-come, first-served basis.
 If you would like to host a tournament, or other type of Pickleball special event, a special event permit is required.

 Generally, permits are required if you want to: bring a group larger than 20 people into the Park; have a wedding ceremony; film of photograph for professional/commercial purposes; or, have dedicated access to a sports field/court.
 This list is not exclusive or exhaustive.